Private William Marchant (1925)

 “Your husband had evidently gone down to bathe in the river and slipped.
 The stream is a most treacherous one and the current strong and he must have been carried away to the deep water.
 We recovered his body and he has been buried in the churchyard.
 A cross will be placed over his grave.

-I would like you to know how great our sorrow is, and how deeply we sympathise with you.
-He was the best and most conscientious worker we had, and it was a great joy to us all when his excellent work was recognise by a Mention in Despatches and the French Medaille Militaire.
-His long stay with the hospital has allowed us to know him well and to respect him.
-He was always fit for any emergency and twenty-four hours ceaseless toil always found him cheerful at the end of it.
-It is difficult to put in words how keenly we feel his death.
+“It is difficult to put in words how keenly we feel his death.
 We will never forget how splendidly he behaved at all times and how excellently he performed his duties.
 I am speaking on behalf of the personnel of the unit and we ask to be permitted to mourn the loss of one of our best friends.”

-After the war, Mrs Marchant later remarried a man called Hughes and moved to Wylds Lane, Worcester.
+After the war, Dorothy Marchant later remarried a man called Hughes and moved to Wylds Lane, Worcester.
 William’s brother Edward, who served with the 2nd South Midland Brigade, Royal Field Artillery from 1912 – 1914, died of sickness in 1923.
 He is also commemorated at St Matthias Church.

 Malvern News 4/12/15, 18/11/16